kimwalisch/primecount/README.md

   </tr>
 </table>

-<p>Up until the early 19th century the most efficient known method for
-counting primes was the sieve of Eratosthenes which has a running time of
+Up until the early 19th century the most efficient known method for counting primes was the sieve of Eratosthenes which has a running time of
 <img src="https://kimwalisch.github.io/primecount/formulas/Oxloglogx.svg" height="20" align="absmiddle"/>
 operations.
 The first improvement to this bound was Legendre's formula